-Interactive dialogue is important for the effectiveness of the C2M2, and participants are encouraged to ask questions, use visual aids (e.g., flip charts, white boards, and markers), and seek support from subject matter experts for clarification, depth, or nuance on the topics under discussion.
+Interactive dialogue is important for the effectiveness of the C2M2, and participants are encouraged to ask questions; use visual aids (e.g., flip charts, white boards, and markers); and seek support from subject matter experts for clarification, depth, or nuance on the topics under discussion.
 At times the facilitator might remind participants to focus not on the specific phrasing of a practice, objective, or MIL but rather on the intent behind the term.
-Chapter 7 and the glossary in the Dams-C2M2 can be useful in supporting this understanding.
+Chapter 6 in the Dams-C2M2 and the Dams-C2M2 Glossary of Terms can be useful in supporting this understanding.

 FIGURE 3.
-Maturity Level Selection and Documentation
+Maturity Level Selection